josephburton06/sms_spam_ham_nlp/README.md

 ### This is a project consisting of NLP to evaluate SMS text messages to classify whether they are spam or actual (ham) messages.
 A similiar project has been completed, but this project consists of texts from Kaggle.

+### Our first iteration uses only TF-IDF for classification.
+We can rerun this later using the TF-IDF as a feature in another classification model that also uses word counts, etc.  This first run through is seeing some great results with 96% accuracy on the test set.